-This handbook contains the most accurate information for INI students who matriculated in AY 2020-21 and are enrolled in one of the study options that were announced in January 2021.
+This handbook contains the most accurate information for INI students enrolling in the INI in Academic Year 2021-2022.

 Please note that the information in this handbook may be amended at any time after initial publication.
 If major changes are made to the policies listed in this handbook, you will be notified.